 Talk around the World’s largest Dining Table at Falaknuma Palace

 The world’s longest dining table that can seat 101 guests under the bright lights of shining chandeliers is something that would leave you wide-eyed.
 Look at the table layout that takes many hours to prepare.
 I loved the combination of silver gold plates with Bidriware glasses.
 Now the most interesting feature of this room is its acoustics.
 You can be sitting at a distance where you may not be able to see each other.
 But you would still be able to speak to each other at normal volume.

 Try and imagine the days of Nizam when he used to live here, with women living in Zenana.
 Visitors from across the world visiting or stopping by.
 Imagine Nizam going out for Shikar using the carriages here with his troupes.
 Shop at the Khazan shop cum museum on the ground floor.
 And see some old and new pictures of the palace.
 Buy some handcrafted products from the region, all of them displayed on the old furniture.

 Take 360 Deg view of the city from Falaknuma Palace

 Go around the property and see the various top views of the city.
 At some angle, you can see the vast spread of the city.
 From another angle, you see the Falaknuma station and you can see the trains crawling through the city.
 And from yet another, you see the rocky beds of Hyderabad.
 At the Sunset, the sun plays with the landscape and it is just lovely there.

 If you go there for dinner, go a little early so that you can sit in the Gol Bungalow and enjoy the Qawwali sung by local youth.
 As the staff of the hotel serves you drinks and snacks.
 This is almost like a perfect setting to see the sun go down.

 Walk around to figure out the Scorpio

-Recommend you to read following Places to visit in Hyderabad on Travel Blog.
+Recommend you to read the following places to visit in Hyderabad on my travel blog.